 Great Escape survivor’s club, Rhosneigr

 The Sandymount Club was once owned by Ken Rees, a survivor of the “Great Escape” from the German prison camp Stalag Luft III.
-The club is beside the Wales Coast Path and is open to non-members for drinks or food.
+The building is beside the Wales Coast Path and is now Sandy Mount House restaurant and bar.

 Ken Rees grew up on his parents’ farm outside Ruabon, near Wrexham.
 He lied about his age and occupation to join the RAF at the outbreak of the Second World War.
 He was posted to a Wellington bomber squadron.
 On one training flight, Sgt Rees won a bet by flying a bomber under the Menai Suspension Bridge.